SixArm/github-api-tools-with-python/README.md

-# GitHub API scripts
+# GitHub API tools

-GitHub API scripts to use with your own repositories.
+GitHub API tools to use with your own repositories.

-These scripts are simple and intended for learning:
+These tools are simple and intended for learning:

 * Python 3 with pip3